begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLE

-This program optionally creates file F.TEMP and writes to it a record REC1 with up to 6 fields in it:
+This program optionally creates file F.TEMP and writes to it a record REC1, on the following runs it updates that record – puts a new field in it, but only if there’s less than 7 fields:

        OPEN 'F.TEMP' TO F.TEMP ELSE
           EXECUTE 'CREATE-FILE DATA F.TEMP 1 101 TYPE=J4'